rbwatson/to-do-service-auto/tools/tests/test_data/linter_exceptions.md

 <!-- vale Spelling.Error = YES -->

 <!-- markdownlint-disable MD041 -->
-This file doesn't start with a level 1 heading (it starts with frontmatter).
+This file doesn't start with a level 1 heading (it starts with front matter).
 <!-- markdownlint-enable MD041 -->